SSG-DRD-IOT/Alexa-on-Intel-NUC/README.md

 ##Instructions

+Please visit: https://software.intel.com/enable-alexa-workshop for the most up to date instructions

-In the Documents folder you will find two PDFs:
+In the Documents folder you will also find two PDFs:

 "Getting Started With Intel NUC and AWS" covers basic getting started instructions and teaches you how to use Node-RED to send sensor data to AWS